FaraTheVisionaryAnalyst/niyyahly-product-analytics/README.md

 * D14: **+1.98 percentage points**
 * D30: **+1.63 percentage points**

-The cohort comparison should be interpreted as evidence of an observed association within the synthetic experiment dataset rather than definitive causal evidence.
+The cohort comparison is directionally consistent with the onboarding and activation findings.

-A real experiment would require appropriate statistical testing and experiment validation.
+However, retention differences should still be interpreted as observed cohort differences rather than definitive causal evidence.

 ---